zebengberg/lake-monster/README.md

 ### Usage

-After testing the environment and agent classes, you can train your very own agent to try to solve the lake-monster problem by running `python train.py`.
+After testing the environment and agent classes, you can train your very own agent to try to solve the lake-monster problem by running `python lake_monster`.
 Default parameters are strong, and can be modified in the source code.
-Additional options can be viewed by running `python train.py --help`.
+Additional options can be viewed by running `python lake_monster --help`.

 ```sh
 Usage: python train.py [arg]